visibilia/SIION/README.md

 ## Visualization

 We have work the visualization of our final result using [MapBox](https://www.mapbox.com/) on the [Observable platform](https://observablehq.com/).
-The following figure show results obtained for Pittsburgh city.
+The following figure shows the visualization results obtained for Pittsburgh city using k-means algorithm with k=80, i.e. were computed 80 business districts.
+Each blue point represents a business location.
+Business locations inside polygons represent business locations belonging to similar business categories and sharing other similarities (e.g. geographical localization).

 ![alt tag](http://visibilia.net.br/wp-content/uploads/2019/09/Pittsburgh_recommendation-siion.png)